 where $\cop_{i,\sigma}$ ($\copd_{i,\sigma}$) and $\aop_i$ ($\aopd_i$) annihilate (create) a fermion of spin $\sigma$ and impurity at site $i$, respectively, and $\nop_{i,\sigma}=\copd_{i,\sigma}\cop_{i,\sigma}$ and $\nop_{i,I}=\aopd_i\aop_i$ are the respective number operators.

 The first two terms in Eq.~(\ref{sec:model;sub:H;eq:H}) describe the fermionic bath, the first corresponding to the tunneling term with amplitude $t>0$ and the second to the repulsive $\uparrow-\downarrow$ interaction with strength $U>0$.
 The third term describes the tunneling of the impurity, which has the same coupling $t$ as the fermions.
-Finally, the fourth term describes the fermion-impurity interaction in which we consider equal interaction strengths $\UfI$ between the impurity and both spins.
+Finally, the fourth term describes the fermion-impurity interaction, for which we consider equal (symmetric) interaction strengths $\UfI$ between the impurity and both spins.
 Additionally, this interaction can be either repulsive ($\UfI>0$) or attractive ($\UfI<0$).
 An examination of asymmetric interactions between the impurity and each spin state is presented in App.~\ref{app:asym}.
 There, we show that our main findings also hold for asymmetric interactions.

 As mentioned, we consider one impurity, $N_I=1$, throughout.
 In turn, we consider a balanced bath with an equal number $N_f$ of fermions of each spin

 Therefore, the filling factor is defined by

 This work focuses on baths with filling factors $\nu_f\neq 1/2$, which exhibit Friedel oscillations in open lattices~\cite{bedurftig_friedel_1998}.
 In the main text, we present results for the cases of $\nu_f=1/4$ and $\nu_f=3/4$, as these display the richest and most representative behavior.
 Other choices of filling factors are examined in Appendix~\ref{app:filling}.